-Students are responsible for payment of tuition, fees, transportation and other costs incidental to their enrollment in a post-secondary institution, except to the extent that state law waives tuition for certain categories of students or classes taken at a community college.
-Textbooks, materials, fees, supply costs or other charges not classified as tuition for courses taken at a community college remain the responsibility of the student.
+Students are responsible for payment of tuition, fees, transportation and other costs incidental to their enrollment in a post-secondary institution, except to the extent that state law waives tuition for certain categories of students or classes high school students are exempt from paying tuition for courses (except continuing education courses) taken at a community college.
+Textbooks, materials, fees, and supply costs or other charges not classified as tuition for courses taken at a community college remain the responsibility of the student.